prefix-dev/pixi/docs/advanced/channel_priority.md

 The actual code regarding this is in the [`rattler_solve`](https://github.com/mamba-org/rattler/blob/02e68c9539c6009cc1370fbf46dc69ca5361d12d/crates/rattler_solve/src/resolvo/mod.rs) crate.
 This might however be hard to read.
-Therefore, this document will continue with pseudocode.
+Therefore, this document will continue with simplified flow charts.

 # Channel specific dependencies
 When a user defines a channel per dependency, the solver needs to know the other channels are unusable for this dependency.